wolfgangasdf/gmail-attachment-remover/README.md

 * IMAP message flags are preserved.
 * Gmail message labels are preserved.
 If the `label` tag (see above) exists, it is removed after attachment removal (doesn't work for conversation view).
 * The message gets a new ID, which doesn't matter.
-* This program contains a nice example for doing OAuth2 authentification with local webserver redirect callback, in a few lines code (OAuth2google)!
 * License: GPL